 Pick a location that is convenient and accessible for your audience.
-Some factors to consider in choosing a location include facility use cost, proximity of the nearest restrooms, parking, and safety for children present.
+Some factors to consider in choosing a location include facility use cost, the proximity of the nearest restrooms, parking, and safety for children present.
 Be sure to ask if your facility will waive any usage fees since you’ll be raising funds for a non-profit.

 Some options include: